Companies

 Intel

-US-based multinational semiconductor company headquartered in Santa Clara, California, that designs, manufactures, and sells CPUs, chipsets, network interface controllers, flash memory, GPUs, and related computer components.
+US-based multinational semiconductor company headquartered in Santa Clara, California, that designs, manufactures, and sells central processing units (CPUs), chipsets, network interface controllers, flash memory, graphics processing units (GPUs), and related computer components.
+Supplies microprocessors to most computer system manufacturers and co-develops the x86 instruction set architecture used in most personal computers.
 Ranked as the world's third-largest semiconductor chip manufacturer by revenue in 2024.

 JCET Group